nginxinc/nginx-amplify-doc/content/metrics-metadata/other-metrics.md

 With the above configuration steps the agent should be able to detect the MySQL master, obtain the access to status, and collect the necessary metrics.
 The end result should be an additional tab displayed on the [Graphs]({{< relref "/user-interface/graphs.md" >}})) page, with the pre-defined visualization of the key MySQL metrics.

-If the above didn't work, please enable the agent's [debug log]({{< relref "/install-manage-amp-agent/configuring-agent.md#agent-logfile" >}}), restart the agent, wait a few minutes, and then create an issue via Intercom.
-Please attach the debug log to the Intercom chat.
+If the above didn't work, please enable the agent's [debug log]({{< relref "/install-manage-amp-agent/configuring-agent.md#agent-logfile" >}}), restart the agent, wait a few minutes, and then create  a support request through my.f5.com, Instructions for submitting a support case to F5: https://support.f5.com/csp/article/K2633.
+Please attach the debug log to the support case.

 The agent retrieves most of the metrics from the MySQL global [status variables](https://dev.mysql.com/doc/refman/5.7/en/server-status-variables.html).